publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schI/stB/pt3/m__us_usc_t29_s1082.md

             (C) does not reduce the accrued benefit of any participant determined as of the time of adoption except to the extent required by the circumstances,

             shall, at the election of the plan administrator, be deemed to have been made on the first day of such plan year.
 No amendment described in this paragraph which reduces the accrued benefits of any participant shall take effect unless the plan administrator files a notice with the Secretary of the Treasury notifying him of such amendment and such Secretary has approved such amendment, or within 90 days after the date on which such notice was filed, failed to disapprove such amendment.
-No amendment described in this subsection shall be approved by the Secretary of the Treasury unless such Secretary determines that such amendment is necessary because of a temporary substantial business hardship (as determined under subsection (c)(2)) or a substantial business hardship (as so determined) in the case of a multiemployer plan and that a waiver under subsection (c) (or, in the case of a multiemployer plan, any extension of the amortization period under [section 1084(d) of this title][/us/usc/t29/s1084/d]) is unavailable or inadequate.
+No amendment described in this subsection shall be approved by the Secretary of the Treasury unless such Secretary determines that such amendment is necessary because of a temporary substantial business hardship (as determined under subsection (c)(2)) or a substantial business hardship (as so determined) in the case of a multiemployer plan and that a waiver under subsection (c) (or, in the case of a multiemployer plan or a CSEC plan, any extension of the amortization period under [section 1084(d) of this title][/us/usc/t29/s1084/d] or [section 1085a(d) of this title][/us/usc/t29/s1085a/d]) is unavailable or inadequate.

         (3) __Controlled group__

             For purposes of this section, the term “controlled group” means any group treated as a single employer under subsection (b), (c), (m), or (o) of [section 414 of title 26][/us/usc/t26/s414].

 ([Pub.
 L. 93–406, title I, § 302][/us/pl/93/406/s302], as added and amended [Pub.
 L. 109–280, title I, § 101(b)][/us/pl/109/280/s101/b], title II, § 202(d), Aug.
 17, 2006, [120 Stat.
 784][/us/stat/120/784], 885; [Pub.
 L. 110–458, title I][/us/pl/110/458], §§ 101(a)(1), 102(b)(1)(A), Dec.
 23, 2008, [122 Stat.
-5093][/us/stat/122/5093], 5100.)
+5093][/us/stat/122/5093], 5100; [Pub.
+L. 113–97, title I, § 102(b)(1)][/us/pl/113/97/s102/b/1], (2), Apr.
+7, 2014, [128 Stat.
+1115][/us/stat/128/1115].)

  __Amendment of Section__